Noel Edmonds: Television career

 Edmonds hosted Top of the Pops at various points between 1972 and 1978, during which time he also presented a phone-in programme for teenagers called Z Shed on BBC1 as well as a programme called Hobby Horse.
 He hosted the children's Saturday-morning programme Multi-Coloured Swap Shop, which ran from 1976 to 1982.
 With fellow Swap Shop regulars Maggie Philbin and Keith Chegwin, Edmonds was a member of the trio Brown Sauce, which recorded the single "I Wanna Be a Winner" in 1981.
 It reached number 15 in the UK singles chart.
 In 1980, Edmonds took part in the Eurovision Song Contest, introducing the UK entry live on stage at the final in the Hague.
 During Swap Shop's run Edmonds hosted Lucky Numbers, a Saturday evening phone-in quiz programme which required viewers to call in and answer questions based on clips of films shown, and a revival of the 1960s pop music series Juke Box Jury.

 Edmonds was one of the original presenters of the BBC's motoring series Top Gear during the late 1970s.
 During his time on the programme he mocked the Fiat Strada, saying it "wasn't very good", which caused Fiat to threaten to sue the BBC unless he apologised for the comments.
 Edmonds reappeared in one episode of Top Gear in the 1990s, to road test the classic 1960s Ford GT40 supercar, of which he owned two, because the host Jeremy Clarkson – at 6 ft 5 in tall – was unable to fit into the cockpit.
 In 1997 Clarkson was one of Edmonds' star team for the 1997 Le Mans race which was featured in Noel's Le Mans Dream, a two-part documentary for BBC 2.
 In the 1980s Edmonds hosted a series on BBC1 called The Time of Your Life, in which celebrities recalled the time they were at their happiest professionally.
 It ran for three series from 1983.

 The Late Late Breakfast Show

 The Late Late Breakfast Show was Edmonds' first Saturday-evening light-entertainment show on the BBC.
 Presented by Edmonds live on Saturday evenings from 4 September 1982 to 8 November 1986, initially with co-host Leni Harper.
 It also featured Mike Smith and John Peel.

-The programme is remembered for several accidents during its regular "Give it a Whirl" stunt slot; in particular the death of Michael Lush.
-The show was cancelled by the BBC on 15 November 1986, following Lush's death two days earlier.
-While rehearsing a bungee jump to be performed live on the show, Michael Lush plunged 120 ft to his death when his rope came loose.
-Edmonds resigned from the BBC immediately afterwards.
+The programme is remembered for several stunts going wrong during its regular "Give it a Whirl" viewer-participation slot; in particular, the death of Michael Lush in rehearsals.
+While practising a bungee jump to be performed live on the show, Lush fell 120 ft to his death when the clip holding his rope failed.
+Edmonds resigned from the BBC immediately afterwards, and the show was cancelled two days later on 15 November 1986.